theNewDynamic/oregonsadventurecoast.com/content/adventure/test-adventure-two.md

 #### Marshfield Sun Printing Museum

 Step back in time and see the original equipment from The Sun Newspaper as it was left in 1944.
 Open from Memorial Day to Labor Day, Tues-Sat 1pm – 4pm.
-For group tours or other times of the year call 541-266-0901 or 541-267-3762.
-[Visit the Marshfield Sun Printing Museum website for more information.](https://www.marshfieldsunprintingmuseum.org)
+For group tours or other times of the year call 541-266-0901 or 541-267-3762. <a href="https://www.facebook.com/p/Marshfield-Sun-Printing-Museum-100071574391773/" target="_blank" rel="noopener">Visit the Marshfield Sun Printing Museum website for more information.</a>

 {{< spacer 50 >}}